Svetofor: Controversies

 In 2021, MERE was banned from operating in Ukraine due to its connections with Russian secret services.

-In March 2022, MERE closed its only UK store, in Preston, due to political pressure caused by the war in Ukraine.
+In March 2022, MERE closed its only UK store, in Preston, due to supplier issues due to the way the company pays for goods and also the political pressure caused by the war in Ukraine.

-In early April 2022, activists in Poland organized a protest related to the criticism of Mere as a Russian network, in connection with Russia's invasion of Ukraine.
+In early April 2022, activists in Poland organized a protest related to the criticism of MERE as a Russian network, in connection with Russia's invasion of Ukraine.